An Overview of Patellofemoral Pain Syndrome

 - Taking anti-inflammatory pain medication for swelling and pain relief

-When conservative treatment and therapy has failed to relieve and alleviate symptoms, knee surgery can be considered as a last resort.
+When conservative treatment and therapy has failed to relieve and alleviate symptoms associated with this knee injury, surgery can be considered.
 Dr. Millett will perform arthroscopic surgery to examine and treat the inside of the knee joint.
-During the procedure, rough or frayed spots in the cartilage will be shaved and smoothed and plica can be trimmed.
+During the procedure, rough or frayed spots in the cartilage will be shaved and smoothed and plica (thin tissue that lines the joint) can be trimmed.
 The patella may also be realigned.
 Arthroscopic knee surgery is performed on an out-patient basis.